JorgeCastilloPrz/hiroaki/README.md

     news eq expectedNews() // eq is an infix function for assertEquals() }
 ```
 So `eq` Is just an `infix` function to `assertEquals` both objects.
+Here we are building the list of expected objects with the function `expectedNews()`.
-That means the objects are being
-compared using the `equals` operator so you better use data classes or redefine `equals` properly
-for your returned classes.
+The objects are being compared using the `equals` operator so again, you **better use data classes or redefine `equals`** for your returned classes.

 Do you want to contribute?
 --------------------------